Powerless in the Dark

 Enough to live on for many months.

-Stunned mullet me was operating like an automaton so the symbolism of the amount didn’t compute until she’d gone.
+Stunned mullet me was operating like an automaton so the symbolism didn’t compute until much later.

-Shoving the cash in her handbag, she grumbled that it was disgustingly little and restated that she was leaving for keeps.
+Shoving the cash in her handbag, she grumbled that it was disgustingly little then restated she was leaving for keeps.

-Strode out the open door into the night.
+Strode out the open door.
+It was night.

-Watched her taillights fade with distance, and stood there powerless on New Year’s Eve.
+Watched her taillights fade into greater distance, standing there powerless on New Year’s Eve.

 No wife.